Top Bar

 Continuing Education

-92% of the class of 2022 enrolled in 4-year colleges, 5% in 2-year colleges, and 1% join the military, and the remaining 2% participate in a gap year, or are employed full-time.
+92% of the class of 2024 enrolled in 4-year colleges, 3% enrolled in 2-year colleges, 1% are participating in a gap year, and 4% are employed full-time.

 Test Middle 50% Mean